syscilythedeveloper/otel-astro-shop-render/README.md

 ### Add your New Relic license key to your application
 - In your New Relic account, click on your name, then click on API Keys
 - Under Type, find the key that says `INGEST - LICENSE`, click on the three dots at the end of the row, and click `Copy key`
-- Paste your New Relic license key in the otel-config-extras.yml file under exporters: api key
+- Paste your New Relic license key in the `otel-config-extras.yml` file under `exporters: api key`

 You're ready to run your application!
 ## Running the application
-Run the `make start` command.
+Run the `docker compose up` command.

 ## Stopping the application
 Stop the Codespace